-From the Amp Knob display, turn Select one click to the right (you can also get here directly by pressing the CAB/A.I.R. button).
+From the Amp Bypass Channel Volume display, turn Select one click to the right.
 You're now looking at something like this:

 These are the advanced A.I.R. settings where you can mix and match any cabinet model with any amp, as well as dial in the perfect microphone setup.